 Apparently, Ronald and Violet's children—my first cousin Jimmy, my first cousin Ronnie, my first cousin Barbara, as well as a fourth child—had all brought their families out to California to visit.
 Someone pulled out a small picture of my sister, dressed in a little red dress, when she had been about 10 years old.
 The picture made a crying sound and I said, "I used to hate that sound when I used to hear it."

 Violet introduced me to some people there.
 I hardly recognized anyone.
 One fellow (probably in his early 20s) walked up and Violet asked me if I knew who he was.
 I didn't.
 I thought he might be Jimmy, but he didn't look like Jimmy.
 I said, "Well it must be Ronald."

 I was referring to my first-cousin Ronnie.
 But he wasn't Ronnie either.
 She said he was Roland.
-I thought she meant Raleigh.
-But she said he wasn't Raleigh, but Roland.
+I thought she meant my first cousin Rolland.
+But she said he wasn't Rolland, but Roland.
 I couldn't remember who Roland was, but it seemed to me that he was a little boy whom I hadn't seen in many years.
 I said something like, "Well it's been 20 years since I've seen anyone.
 Roland was just a little tiny boy.
 No wonder I don't recognize him."